 The human brain is very good at understanding the world around us.
 An everyday example can be found when driving a car.
 An experienced driver will be able to judge how large their car is, and how close they can approach an obstacle.
 The driver does not need to think about or analyze the situation.
 Instead, they simply respond instinctively.

 Other examples can be found in sports.
 Baseball players regularly hit a ball that is less than 3 inches across, traveling towards them at nearly 100 miles per hour, despite having just a fraction of a second to react.
 That the best players can not only connect with the ball but actually control where it goes is a testament to the power of the brain to learn from experience and respond instinctively.

 Instinct versus Accuracy

-There are many other areas of life in which we can respond instinctively but, as engineers, how much can we trust our gut?
+There are many other areas of life in which we can respond instinctively but, as engineers, how much can we design using gut feel?
 Sometimes we can allow our experience to guide us.
 We can often use our instincts when it comes to physical units, such as those used to define weight and distance.
 These measurements form such a familiar part of everyday life that many of us are able to estimate a length or weight with some accuracy.